ctfs/write-ups-2014/hitcon-ctf-2014/finger/README.md

 ## Write-up

-This one was fairly easy to do but that's because of a programming error, the challenge was supposed to be ginger (which was added later during the ctf-event)?
-Nevertheless let's get started:
+This one was fairly easy to solve because of a programming error in the challenge.
+An updated harder version of the challenge was released during the CTF under the name of [ginger](https://github.com/ctfs/write-ups/tree/master/hitcon-ctf-2014/ginger).

-If we study the ruby code which was given to us we can see that we have to play some kind of rock-paper-scissors against the "boss".
-Of course to make it more difficult, the boss hits for 10-50 dmg while you do only 1-3 dmg.
-You both have a hp pool of 100.
-The program expects a magic input which will be compared to the MD5 hash of your secret (the hand you'll be playing) so you just choose a hand and send the MD5 hash of it as the magic word.
-After you say the magic word, the program says which hand the boss will play so you can compare it to your own hand.
-Now because of a programming error you can give the program a secret (your hand) which wasn't the one you choose in the beginning.
-The program will say you're a cheater but you'll only receive 1 dmg (much better than the 10-50 dmg from the boss in the case you would loose).
-Thus it is only a matter of writing a little script which formats the input and decides to either cheat or win/draw the rock-paper-scissor.
-The netto win rate of this method is something of a 1 dmg per turn so you'll eventually win.
+Studying [the provided Ruby code](finger-9312e72601ff37116dd1e201e9508dbb.rb), we learn that we have to play some kind of rock-paper-scissors against the ‘boss’.
+To make it more difficult, the boss hits for 10-50 dmg while you do only 1-3 dmg.
+You both have a HP pool of 100.

+The program expects a magic input which will be compared to the MD5 hash of your secret (the hand you’ll be playing).
+All you have to do is just choose a hand, and send the MD5 hash of it as the magic word.
+After you send the magic word, the program says which hand the boss plays so you can compare it to your own hand.

+Because of a programming error, you can give the program a secret (your hand) which wasn’t the one you choose in the beginning.
+The program will say you’re a cheater but you’ll only receive 1 dmg, which is much better than the 10-50 dmg from the boss in the case you would loose.
+Thus it is only a matter of writing [a little script which formats the input and decides to either cheat or win/draw the rock-paper-scissor](solution.rb).
+The netto win rate of this method is something of a 1 dmg per turn so you’ll eventually win if you run the script for long enough.

 The flag is `HITCON{you are super lucky OAQ!}`.

 ## Other write-ups